wendahere/JAWS/Jayvien.md

 **&rarr; 1st Milestone:
 Everything works well but Sean do his part very last minute which causes our team to lose 15 marks for it.**

-I showed my [Working Movement Code](https://github.com/wendahere/JAWS/blob/master/Content/ESPMOTORCODES/Jayvien%20WASD%20Movement.py) to Mr Rodney and he was impressed with it.
+I showed my [Working Motor Movement Code](https://github.com/wendahere/JAWS/blob/master/Content/Jay's%20REPL%20MotorControl.py) to Mr Rodney and he was impressed with it.
 Also showed the [HTML+MOTOR](https://github.com/wendahere/JAWS/blob/master/Content/ESPMOTORCODES/MotorcontrolHTMLMark3.py) to him as well.

 So i was interested with the PCA9685 it with the servor motor.